 The Municipal Finance Administration (MFA) for CMFOs course is an option for the designation of Certified Municipal Clerk, Qualified Purchasing Agent and/or Registered Public Purchasing Official/Specialist, the alternatives being MFA for Clerks and MFA for Public Purchasing Personnel.

 The CMFO curriculum includes a prerequisite of basic accounting knowledge to ensure that students are adequately prepared to complete the program.
-A minimum of six credits in college-level accounting, or completion of the Introduction to Accounting course, is required prior to attendance in the Current Fund I and subsequent courses.
+A minimum of six credits in Introduction to Financial Accounting and/or Managerial Accounting (Accounting 101 and 102) at the college level, or completion of the Introduction to Accounting course, is required prior to attendance in the Current Fund I and subsequent accounting courses.
 An opportunity to "test-out” of the introduction course is available for individuals whose experience with accounting principles has prepared them to meet the demands of the curriculum.
-To make arrangements to take the test, call 732-932-3640, ext.
-632; the exam administration carries a $90 fee.
+To make arrangements to take the test, call 848-932-4738; the exam administration carries a $150 fee.

 Introduction to Accounting

 This course has been added to the Certified Municipal Finance Officer's program to ensure that students are adequately prepared to successfully complete the program.
-The course is applicable to all those who do not possess six credits in accounting at the college level.
-Successful completion of this course is required prior to attendance in Current Fund I and subsequent courses.
+The course is applicable to all those who do not possess six credits in Introduction to Financial Accounting or Managerial Accounting (Accounting 101 and 102) at the college level.
+Successful completion of this course is required prior to attendance in Current Fund I and subsequent accounting courses.
 A final exam is given.

 Municipal Finance Administration (CMFO)